Our Story

 not marketing

-How one travel advisor's frustration with greenwashing turned into a Fibonacci-obsessed community of people who actually read the environmental impact reports.
+How one travel advisor's frustration with greenwashing turned into a small community of people who actually read the environmental impact reports — and a short list of operators that hold up when you do.

 It started with a spreadsheet